 The Laboratory will be exploited in up to 20 or more experiments operating simultaneously on independent beamlines, which will focus the synchrotron light on samples of materials.
-In the first phase, there will be seven beamlines.
+In the first phase, there will be eight beamlines.
 These beamlines, which have been selected on the basis of requests from scientists in the region, are the following:

-- XAFS/XRF (X-ray Absorption Fine Structure/X-ray Fluorescence) spectroscopy beamline; - IR (Infrared) spectromicroscopy beamline; - MS (Materials Science) beamline; - Tomography beamline also known as BEATS (BEAmline for Tomography at SESAME); - Soft X-ray beamline also known as HESEB (HEImholtz-SEsame Beamline); - MX (Macromolecular Crystallography) beamline; and - SAXS/WAXS (Small Angle and Wide Angle X-ray Scattering) beamline.
+- BM02-IR (Infrared) spectromicroscopy beamline; - BM08-XAFS/XRF (X-ray Absorption Fine Structure/X-ray Fluorescence) spectroscopy beamline; - ID09-MS/XPD (Materials Science/X-ray Powder Diffraction) beamline; - ID10-BEATS (BEAmline for Tomography at SESAME) beamline; - ID11L- HESEB (HElmholtz-SEsame Beamline) beamline and ID11R-TXPES (Turkish soft X-ray PhotoElectron Spectroscopy) beamline; - MX (Macromolecular/protein crystallography) beamline; - SAXS/WAXS (Small-Angle and Wide-Angle X-ray Scattering) beamline; and - VUV (Vacuum Ultraviolet) spectroscopy beamline.